Become a Peer Wellbeing Supporter

 Peer Wellbeing Supporters are student volunteers who provide emotional and practical support to their peers in a confidential setting.
-They are recruited, trained and supervised by university staff, who are qualified counsellors and psychotherapists.
-The service experienced significant growth over the 2019/20 session as it developed into more areas of the university.
-There has never been a more exciting time to join the community of Peer Wellbeing Supporters!
+They are recruited, trained, and supervised by qualified counsellors and psychotherapists.
+Peer Wellbeing Support is available to all students across the university.

 What are the benefits of becoming a Peer Wellbeing Supporter?

 Some examples of what can be gained through the role:

 - Make a valuable contribution to the wellbeing of your peers

 - Improve communication skills, self-awareness, and emotional intelligence

 - Grow in confidence, self-esteem and feel empowered

 - Meet new people and become part of a community